 How to Make Beef Stroganoff

-I made this easy beef stroganoff on the stovetop for more control over the flavors and ingredients.
-It can easily be made in a slow cooker or Instant Pot as well.
+Beef stroganoff is especially easy to make when you use ground meat.
+I make this on the stovetop for more control over the flavors and ingredients, but it can easily be made in a slow cooker or Instant Pot (see further down in this post).

 Here’s how to make my homemade Beef Stroganoff recipe:

-Serving: Serve over egg noodles with peas and garlic toast.
+Serve!
+Serve your homemade beef stroganoff over egg noodles with peas and garlic toast.

 Brown the ground beef in a skillet over medium heat.
 Add the onions, garlic, and mushrooms to the pan and cook until soft.
 Pour the flour over top and mix.